Transport in Manchester: Underground metro

-Manchester Public Transportation Statistics
+Manchester public transportation statistics

 The average amount of time people spend commuting with public transit in Manchester, for example to and from work, on a weekday is 89 min.
 31% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 18 min, while 28.% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7.2 km, while 12% travel for over 12 km in a single direction.